Rainbow flags aplenty as Our March takes over Auckland CBD

-Controversy was nowhere to be seen today as the Our March pride event through the streets of Auckland began fittingly beneath the statue of Queen Elizabeth in Albert Park.
+Controversy was nowhere to be seen today as the #ourmarch pride event through the streets of Auckland began fittingly beneath the statue of Queen Victoria in Albert Park.

-Short speeches before the parade kicked off at 5pm made a call to "stamp our feet and be heard today" as thousands of the LGBTI community gathered to walk through the streets of Auckland CBD.
+Short speeches before the parade kicked off at 5pm made a call to "stamp our feet and be heard today" as thousands of the LGBTQ+ community gathered to walk through the streets of Auckland CBD.

-The event is a replacement of sorts for the traditional Pride Parade down Ponsonby Rd, which caused controversy after asking police not to attend in uniforms.
+The event is a replacement of sorts for the traditional Pride Parade down Ponsonby Rd, Ponsonby, which caused controversy after asking police not to attend in uniforms in November last year.

 Sponsors had returned to #ourmarch with a large Spark banner carried in the parade, among hundreds of rainbow flags.